The Charlatan (1929 film): Production

 The film was based on the play The Charlatan by Ernest Pascal and Leonard Praskins.
 The play was adapted by Robert N. Lee with dialogue by Jack Rollens and Tom Reed and intertitled by Reed.
 Universal designed the film as one of their Jewel Productions for 1929.

 Release

-The Charlatan was first released on April 7, 1929, as a silent feature and then re-released on April 14, 1929, as a part talkie and part silent film.
-The silent version ran 64 minutes.
-The April 14 partial sound release had a 60-minute running time with a review in Variety stating that about 15 minutes of the film contained dialogue.
+The Charlatan was released on April 14, 1929, as a part talkie featuring thirty percent of its running time with audible dialogue or talking sequences.
+The film had a 60-minute running time with a review in Variety stating that about 15 minutes of the film contained dialogue.